marcelpetersen/mobil/pages/summit.md

     content: Wunder Mobility Summit
   - text_style: headline-medium
     content: The Brightest Minds
-  - content: "This one-and-a-half day event connects the biggest players within the mobility ecosystem, from industry greats to academia and policy makers to visionaries, for an exchange of knowledge, ideas and insights.
-Let's discuss and shape the future of mobility."
+  - content: This one-and-a-half day event connects the biggest players within the mobility ecosystem, from industry greats to academia and policy makers to visionaries, for an exchange of knowledge, ideas and insights.
+Let's discuss and shape the future of mobility.
     text_style: body
   image: "/uploads/global/wms19-johnstage@mob.jpg"
 - template: custom-content